ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 The gallon jugs make it very easy to change the solution out with another gallon jug that we prepare.

-In this way our organic nutritent solution is always fresh and never causing the roots any kind of bacterial burden.
+In this way our nutritent solution is always fresh and never causing the roots any kind of bacterial burden.

 ---